srsgores/nixos-config/README.md

 - Fish shell for an enhanced terminal experience
 - Full media setup with MPV and Plex
 - Gaming with Steam, Wine, and Proton
-- Optimized audio with PipeWire
+- Optimized audio with PipeWire and real-time performance
 - Syncthing for file synchronization

 ## Installation